dustinpfister/blog_posts/_posts/threejs-basic-material.md

 ### 1.5 - Using Lines as a child object of the mesh

-Yet another option do have something other than a big blob of color in the scene would be to create a Line and then add that as a child for the mesh object.
+Yet another option do have something other than a big blob of color in the scene would be to [create a Line](/2018/04/19/threejs-line/) and then add that as a child for the mesh object.
+The same geometry that is used for the mesh can also be used for the Line or LineSegemnets Objects, but often I might want to create a new geometry from the geometry by using THREE.EdgesGeometry.

 ```js
 //-------- ----------